Hillingdon tube station

 Hillingdon is a London Underground station in North Hillingdon in the London Borough of Hillingdon, West London.
 It is on the Uxbridge branches of both the Metropolitan and Piccadilly lines, between Uxbridge and Ickenham stations.
-The station is located in London fare zone 6.
+The station is in London fare zone 6.
 Resited in 1992, it is also the most recently constructed station on the Metropolitan line.

 History

 The Metropolitan Railway (Harrow & Uxbridge Railway) constructed the line between Harrow on the Hill and Uxbridge; this was opened on 4 July 1904, with an intermediate station at Ruislip.
 At first services were operated by steam trains, before electrification was completed on 1 January 1905.